nodejs/undici/README.md

 #### `client.destroy([err][, callback])`

 Destroy the client abruptly with the given `err`.
-All the pending and running requests will be aborted and error.
+All the pending and running requests will be asynchronously aborted and error.
 Waits until socket is closed before invoking the callback.
+Since this operation is asynchronously dispatched there might still be some progress on dispatched requests.

 Returns a promise if no callback is provided.